Beer Brats on the Grill is Like Sunday in Wisconsin

 What Do You Put on Beer Brats?

-Onions braised in beer and good German mustard is my choice, sauerkraut is a good option, as well as pickles, and relish.
-There is a German street food called ‘Currywurst’ that has spicy curry ketchup served with bratwurst and fries, this is the only ketchup I personally put on a brat, but that’s just me.
+Onions braised in beer and good German mustard is my choice for beer brats.
+Sauerkraut is a good option, as well as pickles, and relish.
+There is a German street food called ‘Currywurst’ that has spicy curry ketchup served with bratwurst and fries.
+That is the only ketchup I put on a brat, but that’s just me.

 What to Serve with Beer Brats